-One problem of the RAT disruption model in the form presented in \citet{Hoang19} and \citet{Giang20}, is that all SNe~Ia would end up sooner or later disrupting grains (even without early emission), and even core-collapse SNe (CC-SNe) would as well.
+One problem of the RAT disruption model, as presented in \citet{Hoang19} and \citet{Giang20}, is that all SNe~Ia would end up sooner or later disrupting grains (even without early emission), and even core-collapse SNe (CC-SNe) would as well.
 The evidence for nearby material in SNe~Ia comprises only a fraction of them, and not all CC-SNe show evidence of intervening matter.
-In fact, some CC-SNe seem to have surprisingly less sodium absorption than expected given their star-forming environments \citepalias{G25}.
+In fact, some CC-SNe have surprisingly less sodium absorption than expected for their star-forming regions \citepalias{G25}.
 Given the uncertainty in some of the model parameters, particularly the tensile strength, there is room for improvement.

-Another important consideration in the RAT disruption model is that the dust mass around the young population (approaching and receding) should be, on average, equal because of its ISM origin.
-This implies that the additional redder colours seen in the young-approaching objects should be explained solely by changes in the extinction curve and dust scattering, without changing the amount of dust mass.
+An important consideration in the RAT disruption model is that the dust mass around the young population (HV and NV) should, on average, be equal because of its ISM origin.
+This implies that the additional redder colours seen in the young-HV objects should be explained solely by changes in the extinction curve and by dust scattering, without changing the dust mass.
 Qualitatively, this could be explained through dust grains becoming smaller (from $R_V$ of 3.1 to 1.5), and preferentially absorbing and scattering wavelengths closer to $B$ and $V$.
-In fact, \citet[][see their figs.~3 and 4]{Giang20} present this change in the extinction curve for several cloud distances and tensile strengths, assuming dust mass conservation and predicting in all cases that $A_\lambda$ augments at $\lambda<0.4\mu$m while it decreases at $\lambda>0.4\mu$m.
-At the wavelength of $V$-band, comparing the median value of the young-receding population of $<A_V>=<R_V>\times <EBV>=1.0$ with that of the young-approaching $<A_V>=0.79$, we see that it consistently decreases; however, for the most extincted objects, there does not seem to be equivalents with higher extinction in the young-receding population (see Fig.~\ref{fig:3clust_Av}).
+In fact, \citet[][see their figs.~3 and 4]{Giang20} present this change in the extinction curve for several cloud distances and tensile strengths, assuming dust mass conservation.
+They predict in all cases that $A_\lambda$ augments at $\lambda<0.4\mu$m while it decreases at $\lambda>0.4\mu$m.
+At the wavelength of $V$-band, comparing the median value of the young-NV population of $<A_V>=<R_V>\times <EBV>=1.0$ with that of the young-HV $<A_V>=0.79$, we see that it decreases accordingly; however, for the most extincted objects, there are no equivalents with higher extinction in the young-NV population (see Fig.~\ref{fig:3clust_Av}).
 This poses a problem for the RAT disruption interstellar origin of the material under the assumptions of \citet{Giang20}.
-We note that the scattering effect for which bluer light from earlier epochs of the SN is scattered by the dust into the line of sight would only decrease $EBV$ (and increase $R_V$ with mostly constant $A_V$\footnote{Private communication with M. Bulla}) of the approaching SNe~Ia, unable to explain this discrepancy.
+The scattering effect, for which bluer light from earlier epochs of the SN is scattered by the dust into the LoS, would only decrease $EBV$ (and increase $R_V$ with constant $A_V$\footnote{Private communication with M. Bulla}) of the young-HV SNe~Ia, unable to explain this discrepancy.